nblumoe/nblumoe.github.com/_posts/2012-07-14-first-marathon-resume-after-one-month-of-training.md

 ![Pace](/assets/images/first_marathon_resume_chart_pace.png)

-As it turns out, reaching the goal to finish the first marathon in under 4h, might be harder than expected.
+As it turns out, reaching the goal to finish the first marathon in under 4 hours, might be harder than expected.
 The chart clearly shows a tendency to run slower with increasing run distance.
 Of course that's just natural, but I have to keep pushing my speed to reach the goal.
 This might become tough.